 The Cost Reality

-Learning Curve: Time to Productivity
+Step-by-Step: Learning Curve and Time to Productivity

 Obsidian: Moderate Learning Curve